I really love Christmas, have I mentioned that?

 When stored in an airtight container, the speculaas will stay fresh for a good few weeks!

 Steenbergs Organic kindly sent me some Christmas Tisane and a jar of Speculaas spice blend to try.
 I replaced the individual spices in the recipe with 3 big teaspoons of the spice blend and they are bloody good.

 We enjoyed the biscuits with a cup of Christmas Tisane, a caffeine free hot drink, like a herbal tea.
 The blend of redbush with festive flavours including orange, ginger, cinnamon, cloves and rosehip complimented the Speculaas beautifully.

 These may be my new favourite festive flavours, the tisane also makes a nice change from coffee too.

 Just on occasion mind you!

 The Speculoos spice blend and tisane were provided by Steenbergs for purpose of review.
 All thoughts and opinions are my own.
 The post contains an affiliate link to Amazon, if you click it and buy anything I might get 1p.
-Full discaimer is available here.
+Diclosure is available here.